 The acquisition was accounted for using the purchase method, whereby the purchase consideration is allocated to the estimated fair values of the assets acquired and the liabilities assumed at the effective date of the purchase.
 The table above summarizes the preliminary fair value of assets acquired and liabilities assumed.
-As the acquisition has been recently completed, the preliminary purchase price allocation between the assets and liabilities acquired, including goodwill, will be finalized in a subsequent period.
+As the acquisition was completed in November of 2010, the preliminary purchase price allocation between the assets and liabilities acquired, including goodwill, will be finalized in a subsequent period.